RussCoder/djvujs/library/README.md

 # DjVu.js Library

-The file contains some information about inner structure of the project.
+The file contains some information about the inner structure of the project.
 It may be useful for you, if you want to play with code or contribute to the project.

 It's implied that you have run `npm install` and all dependencies are installed correctly.